 RM: We had five groups.
-There were three women's groups; one for the youngest ladies, who objected to being called little girls or babies and were between 10 and 13.
+There were three women's groups; one for the youngest ladies, who objected to being called little girls or babies, were between 10 and 13.
 The next female group was for kids about 14-16.
-Then there was the older women's group and of course, their ages varied.
-Some were teachers in their 30s.
-There were also two young girls in that group, who found they could not fit in with the 14-16s because they were two working girls, working with their mothers in the shops.
-And then we had also the young men's group which was about 13-17 years old.
+Then there was the older women's group and of œurse their ages varied.
+Some were teachers in their 30's.
+There were also two young girls in that group, who found they could not fit in with the 14-16's because they were two working girls, working with their mothers in the shops.
+And then we had also the young men's group which was about 13-17 year olds.
 And the old men's group which was not really old because they were in their thirties.
+I think everything was arranged by the political mobiliser, the Resistance Committee mobilising lady.
+I think